jcaip/jcaip.github.io/_posts/2017-07-30-Computer-Architecture.md

 ```
 This has the advantage of making common operations fast.
 The constant can only be 16 bits long - an appropriate trade off because small constants are the most common.

+**Register Operations** - In MIPS arithmetic uses register operands as you can't add two values stored in memory.
+In MIPS, we use a 32x32bit register file.
+That is we have 32 registers, each of which is 32 bits on.
+This is directly from our R/I-format, each register is encoded by 5 bits, so in total 32 registers are able to be encoded.

+Smaller register files tend to be faster, so increasing the register file size creates a tradeoff.

 **Logical Operations** - These are logical operations
 ```asm
 sll //shift left logical (fills with 0)